Skip to main content

 Organize Your Paperwork

-Before you even begin placing online ads for the position, you need to ensure all your paperwork is in order.
+Before you even begin placing ads for the position, you need to ensure all your paperwork is in order.
 Some forms and documents you may need for hiring on a new person include a W-4, I-9, and acknowledgment form.

 Choose a Recruitment Strategy